 5. Here are directions to the trail head down to Murphy Ranch.
 There is also a map below.

-Directions: From Sunset Boulevard, 3 miles west of the 405, turn north at the light onto Capri Drive.
-After 1/3 mile continue through the traffic circle, remaining on Capri Drive for another 1/3 mile until it comes to and end at Casale Road.
-Sullivan Ridge Fire road begins to the left.
-Find street parking to the right or on an adjacent road.
+Directions: Start on Sunset Boulevard, right off the 405 go 3 miles west and turn north at the stoplight onto Capri Drive.
+Keep driving through the traffic circle, and stay on Capri Drive until it comes to and end at Casale Road.
+This is where Sullivan Ridge Fire road begins right to the left.
+You can find street parking to the right or on an adjacent road.

 Above all, be safe and have fun!
 And remember to never stop exploring!